keandrake-24/task-cli/README.md

-go into the directory where you want it to be installed e.g: `/home/user/dedicated-github-downloads-folder` onn linux
+go into the directory where you want it to be installed e.g: `/home/user/dedicated-github-downloads-folder` on linux

 * #### After going into the directory of your choice, run: